Getcovers celebrates 9th birthday

 Which one of these captured your attention immediately?

-Tip 7: Avoid cliches
+Tip 8: Avoid cliches

 Final thoughts

 To sum up, there’s so much more to your nonfiction book cover design than just images, colors, and fonts.
-Consider your options carefully since your main goal is to capture the readers’ attention from the mental perspective.
+Consider your options carefully since your main goal is to capture the readers’ attention from a mental perspective.
 Don’t get too emotional, stay rational, and follow our nonfiction book cover design tips.

 Which nonfiction book cover designs inspired you the most?
 Do you have any other questions?
 Reach out to us!